landonf/task-unchain/README.md

 entitlement-granting provisioning profile.

-These AppStore-only functionality constraints are enforced by the `/usr/libexec/taskgated` daemon; to work around it, task-unchain patches the taskpolicyd code, disabling all checks for restricted entitlements.
+These AppStore-only functionality constraints are enforced by the `/usr/libexec/taskgated` daemon; to work around it, task-unchain patches the taskgated code, disabling all checks for restricted entitlements.

 ## Supported Systems and Warnings